Cody-no/ModMail/README.md

 However, this bot has a few additional features that make it unique:

 - **Forum-based tickets** keep every conversation inside a single thread so moderators can collaborate without juggling extra channels.
-From v.1.1.0 onwards there is also an option to send messages only with the commands `!reply` and `!areply` (anonymous).
+There is also an option to send messages only with the commands `!reply` and `!areply` (anonymous).

 - `!search` allows you to retrieve the logs of a user's previous tickets, and to search for specific phrases within them.